waded/new-tab-zero/README.md

 # minimalist-new-tab

 This is a Chrome/Edge extension that removes all distractions on new tabs.
-No news, no weather, no favorite site pins, no clocks, no pictures, no nothing.
+No news, no weather, no favorite sites, no clocks, no photos.
+Nothing but space.

-If you want to search, or go to recent or favorite sites, just type in the address bar.
+If you want to search, or go to recent/favorite sites, just type in the address bar.

-Visit <https://github.com/waded/minimalist-new-tab> to give feedback.
+Please give feedback at <https://github.com/waded/minimalist-new-tab>.

 ## Published versions